 Spencer Kook is an insurance regulatory and commercial litigation attorney.
-He regularly represents and advises insurance carriers and other regulated entities in matters involving the California Department of Insurance on issues of regulatory compliance, rate matters, examinations, licensing and enforcement actions.
-Additionally, Spencer manages a wide variety of insurance litigation and coverage dispute matters, and represents companies in insurance and non-insurance related litigation, class actions, and challenges brought under California's Unfair Competition Law and false advertising laws.
+He regularly advises carriers, producers, and other regulated entities on issues of insurance regulatory compliance, including but not limited to licensing, rating, underwriting, and forms.
+Spencer also regularly assists clients in connection with examinations and enforcement actions.
+Additionally, he manages a wide variety of insurance litigation and business dispute matters and has a long-established track record of defending clients against class and representative actions, and challenges brought under California's Unfair Competition Law and false advertising laws.

-Spencer is the Partner-in-Charge of Hinshaw's downtown Los Angeles office and serves on Hinshaw's seven-member Management Committee, the firm's principle governing body.
-He also serves on the firm's Executive Committee and Diversity Committee, and previously co-led the firm's Insurance Regulatory Law section.
+Spencer is the Partner-in-Charge of Hinshaw's Los Angeles office and serves on Hinshaw's Management Committee, the firm's principal governing body.
+He also serves on the firm's Executive Committee and Diversity Committee and previously co-led the firm's Insurance Regulatory Law section.

-Prior to joining Hinshaw, Spencer was a partner at Barger & Wolen LLP, a long established and leading California insurance regulatory and litigation firm that merged with Hinshaw in October 2014.
+Prior to joining Hinshaw, Spencer was a partner at Barger & Wolen LLP, a leading California insurance regulatory and litigation firm that merged with Hinshaw in 2014.

 - The State Bar of California